Russia - Market Opportunities Russia - Market Opportunities

-With a vast landmass, extensive natural resources, more than 142 million consumers, and acute infrastructure needs, Russia remains a major, potential market for U.S. exporters.
+With a vast landmass, extensive natural resources, more than 142 million consumers, and pressing infrastructure needs, Russia remains a major potential market for U.S. exporters.
 Russia is the world’s eleventh largest economy by nominal gross domestic product (GDP) and the sixth largest by purchasing power parity (PPP), as cited by the International Monetary Fund (IMF).
-According to the IMF, 2017 GDP per capita (PPP) was $27,890, the highest of the BRICS countries (Brazil, Russia, India, China, and South Africa).
+According to the IMF, 2018 GDP per capita (PPP based) was $29,032.
 Russia is a high-income country, with an educated, trained workforce and sophisticated, discerning consumers.

-A combination of low oil prices, structural limitations, and sanctions pushed Russia into a recession in 2015, with the economy contracting by four percent.
-The Russian economy then fell by about 0.6 percent in 2016.
+A combination of low oil prices, structural limitations, and sanctions pushed Russia into a recession in 2015, with the economy contracting by 4 percent, follwed by a 0.6 percent drop in 2016.
 The Economist estimates that structural weaknesses, low investment and fiscal tightening will keep GDP growth at about 1-2% a year in the medium term.
 In 2017, the real GDP growth rate was 1.5% and according to IMF estimates, the real GDP growth rate in 2018 was 1.8%.
 The IMF has forecast 2019 GDP growth at 1.4 percent.

-In 2015, the latest available data showed that the U.S. direct investment position in Russia was $9.2 billion, a decrease of 0.8% from 2014.
-The direct investment position of Russia in the United States was $4.6 billion, a decrease of 6.8% from 2014.
-Given the prevalence of third-country trade and investment channels, U.S.-Russian trade and investment likely understate U.S. companies’ levels of business with Russia.
+In 2018, the latest available data showed that the U.S. direct investment position in Russia was $14.8 billion, an increase of 6.5% from 2017.
+The direct investment position of Russia in the United States was $3.9 billion, a decrease of 7.1% from 2017.
+Given the prevalence of third-country trade and investment channels, official figures for U.S.-Russian trade and investment likely understate U.S. companies’ levels of business with Russia.
 Many American firms view the Russian market as a long-term, strategic play given its large population, natural resources, growing consumer class, and access to a relatively low-cost yet well-skilled labor force.

 Russia joined the World Trade Organization (WTO) in August 2012.
-Congress also enacted legislation to extend permanent normal trade relations to Russia in the same year.
-U.S. manufacturers and exporters experienced more certain and predictable access to the Russian market because of Russia’s commitment not to raise tariffs on any products above the negotiated rates.
+In the same year, Congress also enacted legislation to establish permanent normal trade relations with Russia.
+Russia’s commitment to not raise tariffs on any product above the negotiated rate meant that U.S. manufacturers and exporters experienced more certain and predictable access to the Russian market.

-For American businesses, Russia’s accession to the WTO also provided the following benefits, although Russia has been slow to fulfill many of its WTO obligations:
+For American businesses, Russia’s accession to the WTO also provided the following benefits, although Russia has been slow to fulfill or has backtracked on certain of its WTO obligations:

 • Stronger commitments for protection and enforcement of IPR;